kazuma-naka/Pixel-Craft/README.md

 - `Mirror` — mirrors the image horizontally
 - `Warmer` — makes the image warmer by increasing red tones
 - `Darker` — darkens the image
-- `Threshold` — converts the image to black and white using a threshold

 ## Project Structure